jaredbeck/graph_matching/README.md

 faster" than the original, [Edmonds' blossom algorithm][9], which performs in O(n^4).

+Faster algorithms include Even-Kariv (1975) and Micali-Vazirani (1980).
+Galil (1986) describes the latter as "a simpler approach".

 ### 3. Minimum Weighted Matching in Bipartite Graphs

 Not yet implemented.

+Currently considering Gabow (1983).

 ### 4. Minimum Weighted Matching in General Graphs

 Not yet implemented.

+Currently considering Gabow (1985).

 Explain
 -------